 Imagine if reports that currently take many minutes to run in Hadoop could come back with results in seconds.
 Get answers to detailed questions about sales figures and customer trends in real time.
 Make revenue predictions based on up-to-date customer metrics across a spectrum of sources.
 Iterate more quickly simulating different business decisions to achieve better outcomes.
-The Actian Vector in Hadoop (VectorH) analytics platform can deliver those improvements in your Apache Hadoop big data environment.
+The Actian Vector for Hadoop (VectorH) analytics platform can deliver those improvements in your Hadoop big data environment.

 Actian VectorH has demonstrated one to three orders of magnitude better query performance in a comparison with other major SQL in Hadoop alternatives.
 In this first of a three-part blog describing the results, we’ll show the astounding performance results and explain the factors that contribute to such a large advantage.
 Part two will cover the unique abilities VectorH has to handle updates, and part three will go into the efficiencies of the VectorH file format.

 Actian performance engineering used the full set of 22 TPC-H queries to run unaudited benchmarks on several of the SQL on Hadoop solutions in the market, and the results may surprise you (but not us).
 Here is a quick summary:

 - These results have been published in an academic paper submitted to and presented at the International Conference on Management of Data (ACM SIGMOD).
 That paper goes into many technical reasons how VectorH is able to achieve such a performance advantage – here is the short version:

 - Efficient, multi-core parallel and vectorized execution – VectorH is designed to take advantage of the performance features in the Intel CPU architecture, including the AVX2 vector instruction set and large, multi-layer caches.